magicj3lly/magicj3lly.github.io/_projects/2_project.markdown

 category: work
 ---

 Since 2016, with a strong push from the Government of India, smartphone-based payment apps have become mainstream, with billions of dollars transacted through these apps.
 Many of these apps use a common infrastructure introduced by the Indian government, called the Unified Payments Interface (UPI), that facilitates instant and free bank-to-bank  micropayments at scale.
 In this research we conduct a detailed security analysis of the UPI protocol, an unpublished application layer protocol, by reverse-engineering its design through seven popular UPI apps that have a combined market share of about 90%.
-We discover previously-unreported multi-factor authentica- tion design-level flaws in the UPI 1.0 specification that can lead to significant attacks when combined with an installed attacker-controlled application.
+We discover previously-unreported multi-factor authentication design-level flaws in the UPI 1.0 specification that can lead to significant attacks when combined with an installed attacker-controlled application.
 In an extreme version of the attack, the flaws could allow a victim’s bank account to be linked and emptied, even if a victim had never used a UPI app.
 The potential attacks were scalable and could be done remotely.
 This work resulted in several CVEs, and the National Payments Corporation of India addressed a key attack vector that we reported in UPI 2.0.

 ### Objectives and Approach